GCIncentives/order-service/docs/index.md

 ## Note: Duplicate Order exceptions.
 ### Method: Create(ExternalOrder)
 The Create method will return an exception of 'Duplicate Order' when the Client order number has already been inserted into the system.
-The current implementation does not allow for the duplication of the client order number so will return duplicate order indicating that the client has already submitted an order with this identifier.
+The current implementation does not allow for the duplication of the client order number so will throw a Duplicate Order exception indicating that the client has already submitted an order with this identifier.

 NOTE: future releases will allow for resubmission of the client order number and is currently under prioritization.